What Causes Ringworm in Humans?

 Preventing Recurring Ringworm

 Ringworm is one of the most common skin infections that affect humans.
 As noted before, it is highly contagious and very easy to get.
 Curing the disease and preventing it from coming back requires persistence and diligence.
-Here is how to get rid of ringworm and keep the infection from returning.
+Here is how to get rid of ringworm in adults as well as children and keep the infection from returning.

 - Practice good hygiene: The first step is to practice good hygiene.
 Bathe on a daily basis and always wash your hands, particularly after touching infected parts of your body.
 Using hand sanitizer is not enough.
 Ringworm is caused by a fungus and hand sanitizers are only designed to kill bacteria.
 Wear waterproof shoes when using communal showers and wipe down gym equipment before and after using it.